CapsaicinSkip to the navigation

 An allergic reaction to capsaicin is possible.
 If you are just beginning to use capsaicin, either as fresh or prepared food or in powder form, start with small amounts.
-If you use a topical cream, you should first apply it to a small area of skin to test for an allergic reaction.
+If you use a topical product that contains capsaicin, you should first apply it to a small area of skin to test for an allergic reaction.

 To reduce the burning sensation, remove the seeds from the peppers before you eat or cook with them.
 Also, if you eat bananas along with the peppers, you may reduce the burning sensation.

-Do not apply capsaicin creams to areas of broken skin.
+Do not apply topical products that contain capsaicin to areas of broken skin.

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way it regulates medicines.
 A dietary supplement can be sold with limited or no research on how well it works.